miramastoras/bmeb_bootcamp_2022/covid_assembly.md

 ## Bootcamp 2022 Project Part 1: Assembly and strain determination of a SARS-COV2 genome

 For Part One of our bootcamp project, we took inspiration from this workshop developed by Phillip Compeau (Writer of your BME 205 textbook, btw).
-Please read this page for additional background and context! https://compeau.cbd.cmu.edu/online-education/sars-cov-2-software-assignments/covid-19-genome-assembly-assignment/
+Please read his page for additional background and context! https://compeau.cbd.cmu.edu/online-education/sars-cov-2-software-assignments/covid-19-genome-assembly-assignment/

 Our task is to download illumina sequencing reads containing DNA sequences of a "mystery" covid-19 strain.
 We will assemble a genome from these reads, evaluate the quality of our assembly, then call variants between our assembly and the covid-19 reference genome (wuhCor1).
 We will then employ the tool USHER to determine the exact strain of our covid sample, and where it lives on the phylogenetic tree of covid.

-#### Key:
+Key:
 ```
 code you need to run
 ```
 **Mandatory discussion questions**

 > optional challenges and questions if you have time or finish early

 ### Step 0: Set up working directory

 Please replace "miramastoras" with your own username